Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 C: Clothes from the hamper are on the bathroom floor.
 No one else is home other than my husband.

-F: Proud
+F: Understanding

 And what if I’m wrong?
 What if he was providing a “hint” about wanting me to wash his clothes?
 Well, I’m still happy, and eventually, he can decide if he wants to have an adult conversation.
 And I can decide what I want to think about that then.
 There’s no downside.